 The pool table was installed on the 1st of July.
-Take a look at the time-lapse I made of the table being built.

 The Pool / Snooker table is amazing.
 It fitted perfectly in the conservatory, and there was plenty of room around the table to pot balls.

-We let the company know straight away about the problems and they were very understanding.
+We let the company know straight away about the problems, and they were very understanding.
 They promised to fix everything, but after a couple more calls to them, they told us they would replace the table, but only in November when they had new stock.
 In the meantime, we could enjoy the table and not worry about it further, which was fantastic news.

-Not having to take the train into work and back every day saved us at least two hours a day, which meant we got to do a lot more walking around the village and neighbouring farms.
+Not having to take the train to work and back every day saved us at least two hours a day, which meant we got to do a lot more walking around the village and neighbouring farms.

 We also had a social-distanced watering party in our Croft.
-Someone had planted wildflowers next to the golf course and they needed watering.
-We all turned up with our hose-pipes, cooler boxes and chairs.
+Someone had planted wildflowers next to the golf course, and they needed watering.
+We all turned up with our hose pipes, cooler boxes and chairs.